-This term export derives from the conceptual meaning as to ship the goods and services out of the port of a country.
+Furthermore, countries do establish policies towards promoting exportation of their respective products towards generating revenue such as foreign exchange earnings, which in turn boost the value of their currencies.
+You learned from this unit that the term export derives from the conceptual meaning as to ship the goods and services out of the port of a country.
 The seller of such goods and services is referred to as an "exporter" who is based in the country of export whereas the overseas based buyer is referred to as an "importer".
-In International Trade, "exports" refers to sel ing goods and services produced in the home country to other markets.
+In foreign trade, "exports" refers to selling goods and services produced in the home country to other markets.
+You can also recall that there are various methods that countries or firms can adopt in exporting their products such as direct and in directing selling abroad, and making use of agents and franchisees.
+Relatedly, modern technology has implied exports of goods and services to the benefits of all nations and the world economy.